eonist/eonist.github.io/_posts/2017-11-12-using-the-sketch-app.md

 ### Gif animation:
 - Quicktime for screen recording
-- Drop2Gif to convert quicktime to .gif (It's open-source)
+- Drop2Gif to convert quicktime to .gif (It's open-source) (or Gifski)

 ### Writing whitepapers:
 - Atom has markdown render and can save that markdown to .html Then use safari to save pdf from the html.
+(VSCode now)

 ### Tips:
 - `Find and replace color`: Select a shape with a color and replace that color globally.